Onefootball/onefootball.github.io/_posts/2015-09-29-Asking-Users-for-Help.md

    }
 }
 ```
-In the constuctor of the DebugLogEvent we set the method name which we formatted like this: “{className}.{methodName}”.
+In the constuctor of the DebugLogEvent we set the method name which we formatted like this: `{className}.{methodName}`.
 The object we passed provided us with the log message through the toString() method.
 This way we could either pass in a string or any other object which had a well defined toString() method.
 As you can see all the other fields like the different timeStamps and thread names are automatically filled inside the constructor.
 The Clock class is just a wrapper which gives us the system time etc.

 This event is picked up by our logger which in turn writes the information into a file.